tygrconcha/music-recommender-system/README.md

 ---

 ## Purpose
 The goal of this project is to apply my knowledge and skills in Machine Learning.
-I chose the topic *Music Recommendation System* because I enjoy music and wanted to combine my interest in Data Science with something I’m passionate about, which is listening to music.
+I chose the topic *Music Recommendation System* because I enjoy music and wanted to combine my interest in Data Science with something I’m passionate about, which is music.